Our New Jersey Student Loan Debt Lawyer Explains FAFSA Income Information

-• if you have not received support from either parent in the past 12 months, then the parent who provided the greater support during the most recent calendar year for which parental support was provided.
+• Or, if you haven't had support from either parent in the past year, it's the parent who last gave you the most support in the most recent year when support was provided.

 What About the Non-Custodial Parent?

 But what about the “noncustodial parent”?
-Does his or her income ever come into play?
+Does their income ever come into play?
 Yes!
 Although the federal government does not consider the income and assets of the non-custodial parent in determining a student's financial need, many private colleges do.

 If you are looking for more information about federal financial aid for college, then download my free book, Applying for Federal Financial Aid: The Definitive Guide for Students and Parents.